mindset-dojo/mindset-dojo.github.io/_forms/stance.md

 Invite commitment through very specific questions that seeking a cooperative No. An example would be, "Is meeting at 4:30 PM a bad time?".
 This invites the body to commit, instead of mere acquiescence of the mind.

-To close off the conversation, summarize the conversation in structured form while reflecting their emotional reality.
+To complete or clear up the conversation, summarize the conversation in structured form while reflecting their emotional reality.
 If one is dealing with stuck points or edges in an conversation, start with [Two Sides](../two-sides/) and then do a [Three Question Reflection](../three-question-reflection/) with a curious, empathetic [Tone](../tone/) to invite dissolving those stuck points/edges.

 ## Inspiration